airbr/openlawnz.github.io/README.md

 ![Open Law Logo](images/OpenLaw_Logo.jpg)

-# openlaw nz-development-website
+# OpenLaw Developers Portal

-Pull request created and with Will to accept
+#### Description

-Fonts are Roboto and are available on fonts.google.com
+This project is a developer portal for all our volunteers to be able to access our projects.
+We are proud to have a supportive and inclusive community.

-### Getting up and running
+### Installation

-Git clone the contents to a folder `git clone https://github.com/openlawnz/openlawnz.github.io.git`
+1. Git clone the contents to a folder `git clone https://github.com/openlawnz/openlawnz.github.io.git`

-To begin developing serve that folder with a http server utility such as `http-server` installable by `npm install -g http-server`.
+2. To begin developing serve that folder with a http server utility such as `http-server` installable by `npm install -g http-server`.
 After this you can run the command `http-server ./` in the directory to serve the entire directory to view the website.

 ## Contributors